 What types of activities does she love to do?

-I’ve attached links to the quality ones I’ve used and recommend.
-These are my affiliate links, so I may receive a commission if you make a purchase.
-(Then I’ll do a little happy dance because I’ll feel validated.)
+I’ve attached links to the quality ones I use and recommend.
+These are my affiliate links so I may receive a commission if you make a purchase.
+(At no extra cost to you!)

 50 Tools Every Autism Mom Should Have In Her Calm Down Kit